vincentntang/vincentntang.com/content/posts/20211030-how-we-grew-tampadevs/index.md

 ### Follow for Follow strategy

 This strategy kind of dates back to the beginnings of MySpace/Facebook days.
-It's something called the "Like for a Like" strategy.

-The thought process is social media uses algorithms to determine what's "hot" in the area.
-Alot of our attendees do find us through meetup, but that's because we buff up our attendee count through other strategies first.
+You follow a person, chances are they'll follow you back or at least check out your profile.

 With "Follow for Follow" strategies, Instagram is extremely effective.
 Twitter is the next one.
 Usually 1-3 attendees have found out about our events via instagram, since we're catering to junior developers in a younger demographic.